-When you have a baby, you instantly dive headfirst into a daily routine of touch, cuddling, smooching, bathing, holding hands, breastfeeding, tousling hair, patting bellies, napping together, rubbing backs, changing diapers, pinching cheeks, rocking to sleep, giving high-fives…you’re suddenly touching another person ALL the time.
+When you have a new baby, you instantly dive headfirst into a daily routine of touch: cuddling, smooching, bathing, holding hands, breastfeeding (if you are able to/choose to), tousling hair, patting bellies, napping together, rubbing backs, changing diapers, pinching cheeks, rocking to sleep, giving high-fives…you’re suddenly touching another person ALL the time.

 You come to know your own baby so well.
 I could tell you exactly what every part of Toby feels like: his velvet cheeks, fat belly, warm neck, teeny toes.
 I know how he breathes slowly when he’s sleeping and how he breathes loudly when he’s concentrating on stacking blocks.
 I know how he slouches in the bath and how he sits up straight and waves when he wants more Cheerios.
 How, if I change his diaper in the middle of the night, he’ll always take a moment to stretch out his short chubby legs, so I know to wait a second before I pull the diaper on.
 I would guess that a mother could hold 1,000 babies with her eyes closed, and as soon as her own baby is placed into her arms, she would immediately recognize his exact weight and heft, his specific wriggles, his supple skin.